orbitrc/blusher2/README.md

 ------------

 Blusher 2.0 is a new desktop GUI toolkit built on Wayland.
-An old version is written in Qt/QML but this project not using Qt.
+An old version is written in Qt/QML but this project not using QML.
+It only using Qt for signal/slot and event driven programming.

 Blusher 2.0 using Cairo as a 2D graphics engine and Pango for text rendering.